codingthat/FlxScrollableArea/README.md

 This has been tested mostly on desktop targets and only with OpenFL legacy.
 OpenFL 3.6.1 + Lime 2.9.1 work, but some older versions should work, too.

+Please note that I am phasing out the `gimmicky` classpath, so if you're upgrading to 0.1.0 or beyond, you'll need to search any replace `gimmicky.` with `ibwwg.`.

 ## How do I use it?